Sunday 13:20 GMT

 Sustainability plays a strong role in Julia’s dyework and she relies heavily on locally-wildcrafted dyeplants, as well as sustainably-sourced raw materials and extracts, and strives to balance the need for long-lasting colour with environmental impact.
 She facilitates workshops on dyeing and knitting in her studio and beyond, framing classes around time-honoured skills that participants can develop and build on.

-I also produce periodic collections of knit accessories, made using a hand-operated vintage knitting machine, Scottish yarns in soft, rich and earthy colours and botanically-inspired colourwork motifs, and pouches from wool fabrics reclaimed from worn-out garments, upholsterer’s waste and vintage lengths.
+Also produced in the studio are periodic collections of wool pouches from worn-out Harris Tweed garments, upholsterer’s waste and vintage fabrics, and knit accessories, made using a hand-operated vintage knitting machine, Scottish yarns in soft, rich and earthy colours and botanically-inspired colourwork motifs.